 - Straightening - Perspective correction

-Layers & Adjustments What are Layers?
+Layers and Adjustments What are Layers?
 What is destructive editing?

 - Non-destructive editing - Isolating edits to affect chosen areas of an image